jmosborn/forest-py/README.md

 # forest

-A read-only DevOps tools for AWS account auditing and resource discovery.
-Originally written in Go, I'm converting it to Python for various reasons.
-It just provides and quick way to list resources across zones and regions in an account, in order to see the larger picture of an AWS infrastructure, like seeing a birds-eye view of a forest in various layers.
+A read-only DevOps tool for AWS account auditing and resource discovery.
+It provides a quick way to list resources across zones and regions in an account, in order to see the larger picture of an AWS infrastructure, like seeing a birds-eye view of a forest in various layers.

 ## Usage